huntdatacenter/docs/docs/working-in-your-lab/workbench/principles.md

 colleagues.
 Work volume is ideal place if you want your things to be backed up.
 You can use this setup to your advantage, but you will also be able to override this at your own risk.

-You will get a set of default Conda environments for Python (py38) and R (r-base).
-You can use those in your Jupyter notebooks.
-It is easy to expand on them or create your own using the Terminal tool.
+You will get a set of default Conda environments for Python (py38) and R (r-base) that you can use in your Jupyter notebooks.
+From there, it's easy to expand on them or create your own using the Terminal tool.